Taxes, cigarette consumption and smoking intensity : reply

 Citation: American Economic Review, 2013, Vol. 103, No. 7, pp. 3102-3114

 This paper shows that smoking intensity, i.e. the amount of nicotine extracted per cigarette smoked, responds to changes in excise taxes and tobacco prices.
-We exploit data covering the period 1988 to 2006 across many US states.
-Moreover, we provide new evidence on the importance of cotinine measures in explaining long-run smoking behavior and we investigate the sensitivity of smoking cessation to changes in excise taxes and their interaction with smoking intensity.
+We exploit NHANES data covering the period 1988 to 2006 across many US states.
+Moreover, using panel data from the Coronary Artery Risk Development in Young Adults (CARDIA) study, we provide new evidence on the importance of cotinine measures in explaining long-run smoking behavior.
+We show the importance of smoking intensity as a long-run determinant of smoking cessation.
+We also investigate the sensitivity of smoking cessation to changes in excise taxes and their interaction with smoking intensity.

 There are no files associated with this item.